angular/angular/aio/content/guide/router.md

 The application name in the following example is `routing-app`.

 <code-example language="sh">
-  ng new routing-app --routing
+  ng new routing-app --routing --defaults
 </code-example>

-When generating a new application, the CLI prompts you to select CSS or a CSS preprocessor.
-For this example, accept the default of `CSS`.

 ### Adding components for routing